The Love to Dream Swaddle Up is another popular swaddling solution for those parents who are sick and tired of wrapping swaddle blankets.

 Unzip, stick your baby inside, and zip it back up.
 It’s as simple as that.

-Layers of extra fabric that many other swaddles come with is not only frustrating but it can be dangerous!
+Layers of extra fabric that many other swaddles come with are not only frustrating but can be dangerous!

 But with the Love to Dream Swaddle Up, you will never have to worry about the safety of your baby.

-There’s even a small patch of fabric that folds over the zipper, preventing it from scratching your babies delicate skin.
+There’s even a small patch of fabric that folds over the zipper, preventing it from scratching your baby's delicate skin.

 I love a 2-way zipper on a swaddle.